 The PACFA Research Committee oversees implementation of PACFA’s important role relating to research.

-PACFA has three major roles in relation to research:
+PACFA has two major roles in relation to research:

-- To disseminate information to the profession about the findings of research relating to counselling and psychotherapy.
+- disseminating information to the profession about the evidence informed practices relating to counselling and psychotherapy;

 Composition of the Research Committee

-The Research Committee is to be made up of the following members:
+The Research Committee will comprise the following members:

-- Chair appointed by the Board on the recommendation of the committee.
-(The Chair must have a Higher Degree Research qualification, experience in conducting and publishing research and a demonstrated understanding of ethical issues in the conduct of research.)
+- A Chair appointed by the Board on the recommendation of the Committee.
+The Chair must be a PACFA member or a member of a PACFA Member Association, have a Higher Degree Research qualification, experience in conducting and publishing research and a demonstrated understanding of ethical issues in the conduct of research;

-- A minimum of two external advisors who have Higher Degree Research qualifications, experience in conducting and publishing research and a demonstrated understanding of ethical issues in the conduct of research.
+- Up to two other experts, who have higher degree research qualifications, experience in conducting and publishing research and a demonstrated understanding of ethical issues in the conduct of research, who may be invited to act as external advisors as need arises.
+These individuals do not necessarily have to be PACFA Members;

 Terms of Reference